Funding Opportunities for Employers

 The High Demand Job Training (HDJT) program supports collaborations between local workforce development boards (Boards) and Type A or Type B economic development corporations (EDCs).
 Through the HDJT program, Boards partner with local EDCs to use their local economic development sales taxes for high-demand job training and other workforce-related activities.
 TWC supports these partnerships by providing up to $150,000 as a match to local economic development sales tax funds.
 Funding comes from the Workforce Innovation and Opportunity Act (WIOA) and local sales taxes.
 High Demand Job Training Program - Texas Workforce Commission

-Incumbent Worker Funding
+Incumbent Worker Training Grant

 Skills for Small Business Program